-On November 17 1953, the last remaining inhabitants of the Blasket Islands off the coast of Co.
-Kerry were permanently evacuated to the mainland.
+The last remaining inhabitants of The Blasket Islands off the coast of Co Kerry were permanently evacuated to the mainland on November 17, 1953.

 At its peak, Great Blasket Island had only some 175 residents, but their cultural output was immense, including important Irish language works such as "The Islander," by Thomas O’Crohan, "Twenty Years a-Growing," by Maurice O’Sullivan, and "Peig," by Peig Sayers.

 The 1953 evacuation, ordered by then-Taoiseach Éamon de Valera, was largely accepted as a necessity.
 The Blasket Islanders – by then a population of only 22 – were cut off from communication or any emergency assistance from the mainland and facing increasingly extreme weather patterns.

 A Kerryman article from the day sums it up best: “The Atlantic, which dominates the lives of the Blasket Island people, asserted its supremacy on Tuesday, the day appointed by the Irish Land Commission to have this community of twenty-two people and their furniture transferred over the Sound to four newly-built cottages at Dunquin with three acres of arable land attached.”

 The remaining residents, from families by the names of Dunleavy, O’Sullivan, Guiheen and Keane, were to be moved to new homes – cottages at Dunquin on the Dingle Peninsula.
 They were waiting on the shore with their furniture and belongings, but the waves were so dangerous that they had to leave everything except for a chair and two boxes behind.